AntennaHouse/analysis-utility/README.md

 `msxsl.exe` can be downloaded from https://www.microsoft.com/en-us/download/details.aspx?id=21714

-The script uses its built-in `ahfcmd-reporter.xsl` stylesheet to annotate the Area Tree XML for the formatted document with indications of the error areas.
+The script uses its built-in `annotate.xsl` stylesheet to annotate the Area Tree XML for the formatted document with indications of the error areas.
 An alternative XSLT stylesheet can be specified with the `-xslt` parameter.
 Additional options and parameters can be passed to the XSLT processor with the `-xsltparam` parameter.
 The options and parameters must be in the correct syntax for the XSLT processor that will be used, since the `-xsltparam` value is not modified before being used.

 ### `-format report`

-This runs the built-in `ahfcmd-reporter-xslt3.xsl` XSLT 3.0 stylesheet and requires `java.exe` to be on the PATH.
+This runs the built-in `compact-report.xsl` XSLT 3.0 stylesheet and requires `java.exe` to be on the PATH.

 The stylesheet generates a PDF report .
 An alternative XSLT stylesheet can be specified with the `-xslt` parameter.
 Additional options and parameters can be passed to the XSLT processor with the `-xsltparam` parameter.
 The options and parameters must be in the correct syntax for the XSLT processor that will be used, since the `-xsltparam` value is not modified before being used.